bmlanguage/bml/documentation.md

                 ```
             *   **Bitfield members can be accessed with the `=` operator and initialized by using an initializer list without the `with` statement: `myGpioRegisters.controlRegister = { enableBit = 1, dataBit = someValue };`.**
             *   **Bit Ranges can be accessed with the syntax `myGpioRegisters.controlRegister[0..3] = 0b101;` or by using bit masks: `myGpioRegisters.controlRegister[0b00001111] = 0b101`.**
             *   Bitfield updates should be performed using a `with` statement to minimize the overhead of reading and writing to memory mapped registers.
 The `with` statement groups multiple bitfield updates into a single operation.
-            *   **"with" statement optimization:** The compiler analyzes the `with` block to check if a specific write or read operation to a memory-mapped register can be avoided.
+The compiler analyses the `with` block to check if a specific write or read operation to a memory mapped register can be avoided.
 If a register is read and not modified, the write operation can be skipped.
-            *   This mechanism is automatically performed by the compiler and requires no additional effort from the user enabling zero-overhead high-performance bitfield access.
+This mechanism is automatically performed by the compiler and requires no additional effort from the user enabling zero-overhead high-performance bitfield access.
             *   Example:
                 ```baremetal
                 type GpioRegisters = struct #mapped { uint32 controlRegister; };